shmkane/SellStick/README.md

 sellstick.multiplier.x - Allows players to sell by a factor.

 ### Examples:
-sellstick.multiplier.1.1 - Sells for 1.1x reular price
+sellstick.multiplier.1.1 - Sells for 1.1x regular price